State of the SERPs:

 Google Maps SERP feature frequency by rank position

-As you can see in the SERP below, Google has even given the ability for local merchants to list stock status directly in Google Map and Local results.
+As you can see in the SERP below, the search engine has even given the ability for local merchants to list stock status directly in Google Map and Local results.

 It’s not just Google Shopping that’s impacting the state of the SERP for ecommerce: Google is leveraging all of its might to win the ecommerce search demand battle.